-Knife River Corporation - Northwest (the "Applicant"), submitted an application to add the subject property to the Crook County Aggregate Inventory.
-Additionally, the Applicant filed an application for a conditional use permit ("CUP") to allow Knife River to operate an aggregate mine on the subject property.
+Knife River Corporation - Northwest (the "Applicant"), submitted an application on or about May, 25, 2021, to add the subject property to the Crook County Aggregate Inventory.
+Additionally, the Applicant filed an application for a conditional use permit ("CUP") on or about July 9, 2021, to allow Knife River to operate an aggregate mine on the subject property.
 That CUP application, record no. 217-21-000573-PLNG, is currently before the Crook County Planning Commission pending the County Court's decision on this comprehensive plan amendment request.